Book review: The Cat Whisperer: Why Cats Do What They Do – and How to Get Them to Do What You Want by Mieshelle Nagelschneider (Bantam, 2013)

 Yes and no. The counter-jumping has definitely got better, because I took the advice (technically related to another problem in the book) of blocking off the window – they enjoyed jumping up to the sink to look out the window.
 I pulled down the blinds, so now there’s nothing to see there.
 The bird table outside was moved so they could look at it from their perch on a shelf.
 We still can’t get them to not jump on the table, but then I’m way too nice and don’t necessarily shoo them off straight away, so that’s my fault.

 Li’l ginger hasn’t stopped over-grooming, but from what I could tell, he was over-grooming before we got him.
+(UPDATE 2021: He was given a steroid shot to rule out allergies, and he stopped over-grooming.
+Bingo!
+He was put on medication, and as I was buying food once the guy at the counter said some cats are allergic to chicken.
+I thought chicken was supposed to be hypoallergenic, but sure enough, when I switched him to a dry food without chicken he no longer needed his allergy medication, because he was no longer over-grooming.
+His belly has been fuzzy ever since!)
 However, I took the advice from the book and got a bottle of Bach Rescue Remedy (flower essences) and dripped in their water bowls.
 It has definitely made them more relaxed.
 I also got a second Feliway diffuser so we could have one upstairs and one downstairs, which has probably helped as well.
 The cat in question is fairly introverted and quiet, not to mention easily startled, so it’s just something to work on.

 They’re not all best friends, though.
 The boys lived together since they were kittens so they’re fine with each other, but Daisy’s not happy about the company.
 I’ve got a brush and am trying to create a “group scent” as per instructions.
-That they all got fleas has complicated things, though … but I’m working on it.
+That they all managed to get fleas somehow has complicated things, though … but I’m working on it.
 The book didn’t go into details for how to introduce two new cats to a one-cat household (it did one new cat to a one or multi-cat household), but the basic idea remains the same.
+(UPDATE 2021: Daisy and the boys got as far as tolerating each other, but they were never really friends.)

 If you’re into cats and want to know more about their behaviour, and how to solve behavioural issues that crop up, this is a great resource.
 Mieshelle Nagelschneider clearly cares about cats, and wants them all to have the best life we can give them, and has written a nice, easily understood book to help the rest of us along who love our pets but aren’t quite sure how to solve potential problems.